christoph.carnehl@unibocconi.it

 A Quest for Knowledge

-(with Johannes Schneider, revise and resubmit at Econometrica)
+(with Johannes Schneider, conditionally accepted at Econometrica)

 Abstract